-Attachment A (changes in text are redlined)

-Decision No. C05-1081

-DOCKET NOS.
-03R-519E, 04R-003EG, 04R-170EG
+Attachment A - Electric Rules - revisions are in redline Decision No. C05-1298 DOCKET NOS.
+03R-519E, 04R-003EG, 04R-170EG Page 26 of 90

-Page 30 of 97

-- (VIII) A statement that anyone desiring to participate as a party must file a petition to intervene within five days from the date of Commission notice of the application and that the intervention must comport with the Commission's Rules Regulating Practice and Procedure. - (j) Within three days of providing notice, the applying utility shall file with the Commission an affidavit showing proof of publication of notice. - (k) On a case-by-case basis, the Commission may require the applying utility to provide additional information. - (I) Should an application be filed which the Commission determines is not complete, the Commission or Staff shall notify the applying utility within ten-seven days from the date the application is filed of the need for additional information.
+- (VII) A statement that anyone may file a written objection to the application but that the mere filing of a written objection will not permit participation as a party in any proceeding before the Commission. - (VIII) A statement that anyone desiring to participate as a party must file a petition to intervene within five days from the date of Commission notice of the application and that the intervention must comport with the Commission's Rules Regulating Practice and Procedure. - (j) Within three days of providing notice, the applying utility shall file with the Commission an affidavit showing proof of publication of notice. - (k) On a case-by-case basis, the Commission may require the applying utility to provide additional information. - (I) Should an application be filed which the Commission determines is not complete, the Commission or Staff shall notify the applying utility within seven days from the date the application is filed of the need for additional information.
 The applying utility may then supplement the application so that it is complete.
 Once the application is complete, the Commission will process the application, with all applicable timelines running from the date the application is completed. - (m) The Commission shall issue an order approving or disapproving the application within the time permitted under § 40-3-104.3(1)(b), C.R.S. - (n) At the time of any proceeding in which a utility's overall rate levels are determined, the Commission shall require the utility to file a fully distributed cost method which segregates investments, revenues, and expenses associated with jurisdictional utility service provided pursuant to contract from other regulated utility operations in order to ensure that jurisdictional utility service provided pursuant to contract is not subsidized by revenues from other regulated utility operations.
 If revenues from a service provided by a utility pursuant to contract are less than the cost of service for that service, the rates for other regulated utility operations shall not be increased to recover the difference. - (o) The applying utility shall provide final contract or other description of the price and terms of service as specified in § 40-3-104.3(1)(e), C.R.S.

-31078.
+3107.
 Voluntary Air Quality Improvement Programs pursuant to § 40-3.2-102, C.R.S.

 - (a) A utility seeking authority for cost recovery of a voluntary air quality improvement program shall file an application pursuant to this rule.
-The utility cannot recover the cost of a voluntary air quality improvement program without authority from the Commission. - (b) An application for cost recovery of a voluntary air quality improvement program shall include, in the following order and specifically identified, the following information, either in the application or in appropriately identified attached exhibits: - (I) All information required in rules 3002(b) and 3002(c). - (II) A copy of the voluntary agreement entered into pursuant § 40-3.2-102(1), C.R.S. - (III) An analysis demonstrating that the proposed cost recovery mechanism complies with, and does not exceed, the rate impact cap, the total cost cap, and the recovery period limit established in § 40-3.2-102(3), C.R.S. - (IV) A written acknowledgment that any revenues the applying utility receives from transferring, selling, banking, or otherwise using allowances under title IV of the federal
+The utility cannot recover the cost of a voluntary air quality improvement program without authority from the Commission. - (b) An application for cost recovery of a voluntary air quality improvement program shall include, in the following order and specifically identified, the following information, either in the application or in appropriately identified attached exhibits: - (I) All information required in rules 3002(b) and 3002(c). - (II) A copy of the voluntary agreement entered into pursuant § 40-3.2-102(1), C.R.S.